Port Royal: 1907 earthquake and recent history

-A devastating earthquake on 14 January 1907 liquefied the sand spit, destroying nearly all of the rebuilt city, submerging additional portions, and tilting The Giddy House, an artillery storage room built c.
+An earthquake on 14 January 1907 liquefied the sand spit, destroying nearly all of the rebuilt city, submerging additional portions, and tilting The Giddy House, an artillery storage room built c.
 1880 that is today a minor tourist attraction.

-Today, the area is a shadow of its former self with a population of less than 2,000 that has little to no commercial or political importance.
-The area is frequented by tourists, but is in a state of disrepair.
-The Jamaican government has recently resolved to further develop the area for its historic and tourist value.
+The area is a shadow of its former self with a population of fewer than 2,000 that has little to no commercial or political importance.
+It is frequented by tourists, but is in a state of disrepair.
+The Jamaican government has resolved to further develop the area for its historic and tourist value.
 This is in part a result of abandonment of plans begun in the early 1960s to develop the town as a cruise ship port and destination.
 The plans stimulated the archaeological explorations on the site which, in turn, led to the suspension of development solely as a port but now included archaeological and other attractions.

 In 1981, the Nautical Archaeology Program at Texas A&M University began a 10-year underwater archaeological investigation of the portion of Port Royal that sank underwater during the 17th century.
 The program focused on an area that had sunk directly into the sea and suffered very little damage.
 Due to very low oxygen levels, a large amount of organic material could be recovered.
 The efforts made by the program have allowed everyday life in the English colonial port city to be reconstructed in great detail.

 In 1998, the Port Royal Development Company commissioned architectural firm The Jerde Partnership to create a master plan for the redevelopment of Port Royal, which was completed in 2000.
 The focus of the plan is a 17th-century-themed attraction that reflects the city's heritage.
 It has two anchor areas: Old Port Royal and the King's Royal Naval Dockyard.
 Old Port Royal features a cruise ship pier extending from a reconstructed Chocolata Hole harbour and Fisher's Row, a group of cafes and shops on the waterfront.
 The King's Royal Naval Dockyard features a combination shipbuilding-museum and underwater aquarium with dioramas for views of the native tropical sealife.
 The Royal Naval Dockyard also includes the headquarters for the Admiral of the Royal Navy.
 The redevelopment plan also includes a five-star hotel.

-Today, Port Royal is known to post-medieval archaeologists as the "City that Sank".
-Robert Marx considers it the most important underwater archaeological site in the western hemisphere, yielding 16th–and-17th-century artifacts and many important treasures from indigenous peoples predating its 1518 founding, some from as far away as Guatemala.
-Several 17th and early 18th century pirate ships sank within Kingston Harbour and are being carefully harvested, under controlled conditions, by various teams of archaeologists.
-Other "digs" are staked out along various quarters and streets by different teams.
+Today, Port Royal is known to post-medieval archaeologists as the "City That Sank".